-The Graduate Diploma class has added another positive dimension to the student body that has been overwhelming welcomed by lecturers and students.
+The Graduate Diploma class has added another positive dimension to the student body and has been overwhelming welcomed by lecturers and students.

-The class was the special guests of a Level 5 Event Management class who, as part of their assessment, arranged a Powhiri and kiwi luncheon.
-The students were able to gain understanding of the concept of Manaakitanga, which loosely translated means hospitality and welcome.
+Our GD students were hosted by our Level 5 Event Management class who, as part of their assessment, arranged a Powhiri and kiwi luncheon.
+The students were able to gain a better understanding of the concept of Manaakitanga, which loosely translated from Maori means hospitality and welcome.

 The term has featured a cross section of topics related to tourism and hospitality as well as guest speakers and field trips around the region.
-One of the learning outcomes of a Term 1 paper relates to sustainability and we arranged a day trip to Glenorchy (an area of outstanding natural beauty in the New Zealand alps) to see how businesses are ensuring that they are working towards a sustainable future.
+One of the learning outcomes of a Term 1 paper relates to sustainability and we arranged a day trip to Glenorchy (an area of outstanding natural beauty in the New Zealand Alps) to see how businesses are working towards a sustainable future.
 This was followed by a trip to the Sherwood Hotel in Queenstown to further understand social sustainability and the concept of creating a village feel for both local and tourist.